santarsierilorenzo/varlab/README.md

 <p align="center">
   <i>
-    A minimal, production-oriented library for Value at Risk, Expected Shortfall, and risk-based position scaling.
+    A minimal Python package for Value at Risk, Expected Shortfall, and risk-based position scaling.
   </i>
 </p>